jonnyle2/java-practice/sort/README.md

 ## Sort
 Practice of sorting algorithm implementations from
-<em>Introduction to Algorithms, Third ed.</em>, by Thomas H. Cormen, et al.
+<i>Introduction to Algorithms, Third Edition</i>, by Thomas H. Cormen, et al.